open-telemetry/oteps/text/trace/0189-instrumentation-layers-suppression.md

 ### Spec changes proposal

 - Semantic Conventions: Each span MUST follow at most one convention, specific to the call it describes.
+- Trace API: Add `SpanKey` API that
+  - checks if similar span already exists on the context (e.g. `SpanKey.HTTP_CLIENT.exists(context)`)
-- Trace API: Add `SpanKey` API that gets span following specific convention from the context (e.g. `SpanKey.HTTP_CLIENT.fromContextOrNull(context)`).
+  - gets span following specific convention from the context (e.g. `SpanKey.HTTP_CLIENT.fromContextOrNull(context)`).
-- Semantic Conventions: instrumentation MUST back off if span of same kind and following same contention is already in the context by using `SpanKey` API.
+- Semantic Conventions: instrumentation MUST back off if span of same kind and following same contention is already exists on the context by using `SpanKey` API.
 - Semantic Conventions: Client libraries instrumentation MUST make context current to enable correlation with underlying layers of instrumentation
 - OTel SDK SHOULD allow suppression strategy configuration
   - suppress nested by kind (e.g. only one CLIENT allowed)
   - suppress nested by kind + convention it follows (only one HTTP CLIENT allowed, but outer DB -> nested HTTP is ok)
+  - suppress none

 #### SpanKey API

-SpanKey allows to read/write span to context.
+SpanKey allows to

+- read/write span to context
+- check if specific span is on the context
+- encapsulate different suppression strategies
-Defines known SpanKey, shared between instrumentations (static singletons):  HTTP, RPC, DB, Messaging.
+- define known SpanKey, shared between instrumentations (static singletons):  HTTP, RPC, DB, Messaging.

-#### Example
+#### Suppression Example

 - HTTP Client 1:
-  - Gets HTTP CLIENT span from context: `SpanKey.HTTP_CLIENT.fromContextOrNull(ctx)`
+  - Check if HTTP CLIENT span exists on the context: `SpanKey.HTTP_CLIENT.exists(ctx)`
   - No HTTP client span on the context:
     - start span
     - store span in context: `SpanKey.HTTP_CLIENT.storeInContext(ctx, span)`
     - Make `ctx` current
 - Http Client 2:
-  - Gets HTTP CLIENT span from context: `SpanKey.HTTP_CLIENT.fromContextOrNull(Context.current())`
+  - Checks if HTTP CLIENT span is already on the context: `SpanKey.HTTP_CLIENT.exists(Context.current())`
   - HTTP client span is already there: do not instrument

-Suppression logic is configurable and encapsulated in `SpanKey` - instrumentation should not depend on configuration, e.g.:
+Suppression logic is configurable and encapsulated in `SpanKey` - specific library instrumentation should not depend on configuration, e.g.:

 - suppressing by kind only - context key does not distinguish conventions within kind
+  - `SpanKey.HTTP_CLIENT.exists` returns true if any CLIENT span  is on the context
   - `SpanKey.HTTP_CLIENT.fromContextOrNull` returns CLIENT span
   - `SpanKey.HTTP_CLIENT.storeInContext` stores span in CLIENT span context key
 - suppressing by kind + convention - context key is per convention and kind
+  - `SpanKey.HTTP_CLIENT.exists` returns true if HTTP CLIENT span is  on the context
   - `SpanKey.HTTP_CLIENT.fromContextOrNull` returns HTTP CLIENT span
   - `SpanKey.HTTP_CLIENT.storeInContext` stores span in CLIENT + convention span context key
+- suppressing none
+  - `SpanKey.HTTP_CLIENT.exists` returns false ignoring context
+  - `SpanKey.HTTP_CLIENT.fromContextOrNull` returns innermost HTTP CLIENT span on the context
+  - `SpanKey.HTTP_CLIENT.storeInContext` stores span in CLIENT + convention span context key

+#### Enrichment Example

+- HTTP SERVER 1 - middleware/servlet
+  - HTTP INTERNAL 1 - controller
+    - User code that wants to add event/attribute/status to HTTP SERVER span
+    - some internal instrumentation logic that sets route info status and exception ot anything else available after controller span starts.

+Assuming user code uses current context, it will get controller INTERNAL span.
+In order to enrich HTTP SERVER span, users may use `SpanKey.HTTP_SERVER.fromContextOrNull`.

 ## Internal details